Frequently Asked Questions

 Some programs offer Spring admission, while others don’t.
 Please review the terms of admission for the specific program you are interested in under the Application Deadlines and Requirements section.

-Be prepared to upload all of your supplementary materials, such as your goals statement, immediately following your application submission.
-You will upload these online in your Self-Service Center after you submit your application.
+Be prepared to upload all of your supplementary materials, such as your goals statement and resume while completing the application.
+You will upload these online in your Application Portal.
 To be prepared, first visit the Application Deadlines and Requirements section of the program for which you will apply.
 If your program requires letters of recommendation, we suggest you gather the emails and contact information for your recommenders as well.
 For questions regarding transcripts, please make sure you visit our transcript FAQ’s.

 Yes, will need to submit separate applications, complete uploads and pay application fees for all applications submitted.

 Our tuition and fees may be reviewed through our Student Accounts site at http://studentaccounts.gmu.edu/tuition-fees/.

 Please visit our How to Apply Guide to learn how to submit items for your application online.

 If you still need to mail documents to our office, please send them to: